Scale-invariant magnetic anisotropy in $\alpha$-RuCl$_3$: A quantum Monte Carlo study

-{\it Uniform spin susceptibilities.}--- A key question is whether our QMC approach allows one to reach temperature scales that are relevant to experiments for Kitaev materials.
-To determine the lowest accessible temperature, we measure the spin susceptibility tensor $\hat{\chi}=\chi^{\alpha,\alpha'}$,
+{\it Uniform spin susceptibilities.} A key question is whether our QMC approach allows one to reach temperature scales that are relevant to experiments for Kitaev materials.
+To determine the lowest accessible temperature, we numerically evaluate the spin susceptibility tensor $\hat{\chi}=\chi^{\alpha,\alpha'}$,

 where $ \hat{\vec{O}}^{\alpha}_{\vec{q}} = \frac{\mu_B g^{\alpha,\alpha}}{\sqrt{V}} \sum_{\vec{r}} e^{i \vec{q} \cdot \vec{r}} \left( \hat{S}_{\vec{r},A}^{\alpha}+\hat{S}_{\vec{r},B}^{\alpha}e^{i\vec{q}\vec{R}} \right)$.
 Here $\ve{r}$ runs over the $A$ sublattice (or unit cell) and $\vec{R}=2/3( \ve{A}_2-\ve{A}_{1}/2)$ with the primitive lattice vectors {$\ve{A}_1=(1,0)$ and $\ve{A}_2=(\frac{1}{2},\frac{\sqrt{3}}{2})$.} Projecting $\chi^{\alpha,\alpha'}(\ve{q=\Gamma})$ onto the in-plane (out-of-plane) direction yields the in-plane (out-of-plane) uniform spin susceptibility $\chi_{\parallel}=\ve{e}_{ab}^{\text{T}}\hat{\chi}\ve{e}_{ab}$ ($\chi_{\perp}=\ve{e}_{c}^{\text{T}}\hat{\chi}\ve{e}_{c}$).